Skip to main content

 4. Configure automation settings

 Set up your automation preferences (see Configuration Options below).
-You can configure different settings for different workflow types.
+These settings will be used consistently across all selected phases.

 5